christophermaier/maven-completion/README.md

 How to Use
 ----------

 The script is currently very basic, providing completion for all Maven lifecycle phases, as well as command-line flags (both short and long style).
-Future plans include support for completing properties, module names, and even some commonly-used plugin goals (such as the ones from the [maven-help-plugin](http://maven.apache.org/plugins/maven-help-plugin/)).
+If you have `xsltproc` installed, it will also suggest properties of your project, when defined in the POM files.
+Future plans include support for completing module names, and even some commonly-used plugin goals (such as the ones from the [maven-help-plugin](http://maven.apache.org/plugins/maven-help-plugin/)).

 Just start typing a command and hit <TAB><TAB> to show options for completion: